tanaynistala/geo-guide/_country-guides/FRO.md

 # Phone Codes

-Estonian telephone numbers are not geographically linked; as such, there is no area code system.
+Faroese telephone numbers are not geographically linked; as such, there is no area code system.

 ---